Malaysian cultural outfits

 Malay children wearing traditional dresses during Hari Raya.

 Pakaian (Jawi: ڤاکاين) is the term for clothing in Malaysia's national language.
-It is referring to things to wear such as shirts, pants, shoes etc. Since Malaysia is a multicultural nation: Malay, Chinese, Indian and hundreds of other indigenous groups of Malay Peninsula and Borneo, each has its own traditional and religious articles of clothing all of which are gender-specific and may be adapted to local influences and conditions.
+Since Malaysia is a multicultural nation: Malay, Chinese, Indian and hundreds of other indigenous groups of Malay Peninsula and Borneo, each has its own traditional and religious articles of clothing all of which are gender-specific and may be adapted to local influences and conditions.
 Previously, traditional clothes were worn daily.
-However, by excluding Baju Melayu, Baju Kurung many are now only worn on special occasions such as marriage ceremonies and cultural events.
+However, excluding Baju Melayu, Baju Kurung many are now only worn on special occasions such as marriage ceremonies and cultural events.

 History

 Malaysian traditional clothing varies by region.
 Nevertheless, Malay clothing can be classified according to three distinct periods of history.

 Early styles

 Prior to the prevalence of Baju Kurung and Baju Kebaya, it is believed that kemban was the common woman's clothing of the ancient Malay Archipelago.
 Kemban is essentially a type of sarong, only worn by females.
-Traditionally, women wear two pieces of clothes; the lower one is wrapped around the hips covering lower parts of the body (hips, thighs, and legs) and is called as kain sarong, while the piece that is wrapped around the upper body (chest and torso) is called kain kemban.
+Traditionally, women wear two pieces of clothes; the lower one is wrapped around the hips covering lower parts of the body (hips, thighs, and legs) and is called kain sarong, while the piece that is wrapped around the upper body (chest and torso) is called kain kemban.
 The third piece of cloth called kain kelubung may also be used to cover the head (head, shoulders, and arms) from the scorching sun.
 On the other hand, the typical man's clothing only involved two pieces of clothes.
 A larger kain sarong wrapped around the waist which covered the lower part of the body, while a smaller piece tied around the head formed a headdress.

 The only difference between the clothes worn by the members of the nobility and the common folk is the quality of cloth used.
 The members of the nobility used more expensive cloth such as batik, ikat, songket, or tenun, as well as wore elaborate jewelry made of gold and precious stones.
 Today, this shoulder-exposing dress still features in traditional Malay dances and rituals especially in Kelantan where it is regarded as an expression of aesthetics, elegance, and femininity.